segmentio/analytics-next/packages/browser/README.md

 </script>
 ```

+## Support for Web Workers (Experimental)
+ While this package does not support web workers out of the box, there are options:

+1. Run analytics.js in a web worker via [partytown.io](https://partytown.builder.io/).
+See [our partytown example](../../examples/with-next-js/pages/partytown). **Supports both cloud and device mode destinations, but not all device mode destinations may work.**

+2. Try [@segment/analytics-node](../packages/node) with `maxEventsInBatch: 1`, which should work in any runtime where `fetch` is available. **Warning: cloud destinations only!**

-### For snippet users only: How to add typescript support
+## How to add typescript support (snippet users only)

-1. Install npm package `@segment/analytics-next`
+1. Install npm package `@segment/analytics-next` as a dev dependency.

 2. Create `./typings/analytics.d.ts`
 ```ts